agamarora/groq_llm_comparator/readme.md

 2. Open your web browser and navigate to `http://localhost:8501` to use the app.

+3. Add your Groq API key in the sidebar.

+4. Select models to compare.

+5. [Optional] You can use a comparator model to expand on the analysis.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.